 How to Use the AfroTools Crypto Tax Calculator

-Our free Crypto Tax Calculator for Africa supports 20+ African countries with up-to-date 2026 tax rules.
+Our free Crypto Tax Calculator for Africa helps organize planning scenarios, local-currency records, and rule snapshots for 20+ African countries.
 Here is how to use it effectively:

 Step 1: Select your country.
-The calculator loads the correct tax rules, rates, exemptions, and currency automatically.
+The calculator loads the saved rule snapshot, rates, assumptions, and currency for that country.
 Countries are organized by region (West Africa, East Africa, Southern Africa, North Africa).

 Step 2: Add your trades.
 Enter each trade manually with buy date, buy price, sell date, sell price, quantity, and fees.
 Select the trade type (sell, swap, or spend).
 The calculator supports all major coins (BTC, ETH, USDT, BNB, SOL, etc.) plus a custom option.